movementlabsxyz/movement/docs/movement-node/run/ansible/follower-node/README.md

 The `l-monninger/open-network` environment is the first public and permissionless environment for the Movement Network.
 It is a testing environment intended for use amongst partners and early adopters.

 ## Running a Movement Node on `l-monninger/open-network`
-You can join the `l-monninger/open-network` environment by running a Movement Node with container tags specified to latest commit hash on this branch, the [`follower`](../../../../docker/compose/suzuka-full-node/docker-compose.follower.yml) overlay:
+You can join the `l-monninger/open-network` environment by running a Movement Node with container tags specified to latest commit hash on this branch, the [`follower`](../../../../docker/compose/suzuka-full-node/docker-compose.follower.yml) overlay.

+**Note**: the scripts provided herein have hardcoded constants for the Movement Testnet.
+You will need to change these to match the environment you are running on.

 For example, here's how a template for a systemd service file running the above via Docker Compose might look, where the template parameters are replaced with the appropriate values above:

 ```ini